Joyce Knestrick, PhD, CRNP, FAANP

 - Smoking

 If you’ve been assuming your heart is aging right along with the rest of you, check out this calculator.
-A 45-year-old, diabetic smoker with high blood pressure can have 75-year-old heart, but here’s the good news.
+A 45-year-old, diabetic smoker with high blood pressure can have a 75-year-old heart, but here’s the good news.
 Unlike real age, this one is adjustable, so when a 50-year-old smoker quits, they lower their heart age by 14 years.

 Don’t let your old heart age get the best of you.
 Three out of four heart attacks are caused by some combination of these risk factors, so work with your nurse practitioner to address the things that are putting added strain on your heart.